Here's Chapter 2 rewritten lol.

 'I just wish it was with you.'

-"I'm so nervous," Dawn breathed out.
+"I'm so nervous," Dawn whined.
 "May, Rachel…I don't think I can do this!"

-"Relax Dawn, you're gonna be fine," May reassured her.
+"Relax, Dawn.
+You're gonna be fine," May reassured her.

 "But what if this guy won't like me?"

 Rachel laughed.
 "Why wouldn't he like you?" she beamed, flicking a strand of her long dark hair out of her face.
 "Haven't you seen all those fanboys running after you?
 Plus, you're pretty, wonderful, talented, and a great friend.
 Who wouldn't like that?"